If the public has learned one thing about Bruce C. Bereano, it's never to count him out.

 State rules say a lawyer's license can be suspended for any criminal act that reflects adversely on his "honesty, trustworthiness or fitness as a lawyer."

-Kendall Calhoun of the Attorney Grievance Commission yesterday urged the court to suspend the license because Mr. Bereano's crimes involved dishonesty.
+Kendall Calhoun of the Attorney Grievance Commission urged the court yesterday to suspend the license because Mr. Bereano's crimes involved dishonesty.
 The conviction has tarnished his trustworthiness as a lawyer and the profession in general, she said.
-In such cases, the court routinely suspends a lawyer's license, she added.
+In such cases, the court routinely suspends a lawyer's license, she said.